 - Interpersonal Skills

-Expert Hint: The dental assisting resume skills above are great.
+Expert Hint: These dental assistant skills to put on a resume are great.
 But if they don’t stick to what’s listed in the job posting online, rinse and spit them out.
 Never underestimate the power of the right keywords on a resume.

 A resume for dental assistant jobs doesn’t need a dentist’s degree.

 You need to show your schooling in a way that interests them.

 These dental assistant resume examples shine: